kalavattam/2024_Sir2/work_rDNA_subsampling-normalization-visualization-etc.md

             -c|--coordinates)
                 #  Check if the coordinates string contains spaces
                 if [[ "${2}" == *" "* ]]; then
-                    #  If it does, split the string into an array
+                    #  If it does, then split string into array
                     coordinates=(${2})
                 else
                     coordinates="${2}"